testdouble/mocktail/README.md

 ## API

-The public API is a pretty quick read of the [top-level module's source](lib/mocktail.rb).
-Here's a longer menu to explain what goes into each feature.
+The entire public API is listed in the [top-level module's source](lib/mocktail.rb).
+Below is a longer menu to explain what goes into each feature.

 ### Mocktail.of